my10c/jenkins-docker/Readme.md

 ### Background

-Small adjustment by adding couple psckages and always download the latest jenkins.war file.
+Small adjustment by adding couple packages and always download the latest jenkins.war file if opensource and for Cloudbees it is defined in the file include/makefile.inc.

-Furtherit will install some of plugin that I use a lot :)
+Furtheri it will install plugins that I use a lot :)

 ### Extra

-Base on the official image is can also pull the Cloudbees Enterprise jenkins.war file, which in this cas e no plugin is installed
+Base on the official jenkins lts-alpine image is can also pull the Cloudbees Enterprise jenkins.war file.

 ### Configuration